Sylviama1026/Network_Welfare_Simulator/README.md

 - `r`: A single number, indicated the discounted rate of future benefits
 - `p0`: A single number between 0 and 1, indicated the prior of belief for success in all agents at t=0.
 - `m0`: A 1x2 vector, indicated the initial guess of the cutoff time $\tau$ for core and peripheral members.
+- `ncores`: A single number, indicated the number of cores used in parallel computing.

 The output of `final_wrapper_V()` is a table which includes: